opensvc/docs.opensvc.com/source/introduction.rst

 What is OpenSVC
 ===============

 OpenSVC is a Open Source software product and the name of the commercial entity developping and supporting it.
 The product will be referenced as "OpenSVC" and the company "OpenSVC co".
-This book covers extensively the OpenSVC goals, design and usage.

 This software is used in large scale and critical production since 2009.

 OpenSVC is composed of two software components:

-* the agent
+**Agent**

 	The OpenSVC agent is a supervisor, clusterware, container orchestrator and configuration manager.
 	It is licensed under the GNU General Public License v2.

-* the collector
+**Collector**

 	The collector aggregates the agents-reported data and the data fetched from the sites infrastructure (network, SAN, storage arrays, backup servers and asset managers).
 	It also serves the configuration management targets.
 	The collector is a commercially-licenced web 2.0 application.
 	The clustering and container orchestration features of the OpenSVC agent don't require a collector.

 These two components together address a wide range of modern IT concerns, including: